ihucos/plash/README.md

 --:
 a64

+# second build is cached
+$ plash-build --os ubuntu --run 'touch /file' a64

-# run something on a container
+# run something inside a container
 $ plash-run a64 file /file
 /file: empty

-# explicit caching layers
+# layering is explicit
 $ plash-build --os ubuntu --run 'touch /file' --layer --run 'touch /file2' --> touch /file2
 --:
 858

+# delete a container
+$ plash-rm 858

+# build and run in one command
+# note how there is actually no building since it was already done
+$ plash-run --os ubuntu -run 'touch /file' -- file /file /file: empty